Health Focus

 • 0: The number of times you hit the snooze button.
 Every snooze alarm interrupts a sleep cycle and generates a brief surge of cortisol, leaving you groggier than if you had simply risen immediately.

-Your bedroom environment profoundly shapes the quality of the sleep that happens within it.
-These are the non-negotiables.
+Your bedroom environment profoundly shapes the quality of the rest that happens within it.
+When figuring out how to optimize bedroom environment for sleep, these are the non-negotiables to add to your daily habits to improve sleep hygiene naturally.

 1. Light: The Master Controller of Your Circadian Rhythm